ydb-platform/ydb/BUILD.md

 # Building YDB from sources

+From this repository you can build YDB Server and YDB CLI (Command Line Interface utility) executables.

 ## Build Requirements

+Only x86_64 architecture is currently supported.
- We have tested YDB builds using Ubuntu 18.04, 20.04 and 22.04.
+YDB server can be built for Ubuntu 18.04, 20.04 and 22.04.
 Other Linux distributions are likely to work, but additional effort may be needed.
-Only x86_64 Linux is currently supported.
+YDB CLI can be built for Ubuntu 18+, Windows, and MacOS.
+Instructions below are provided for Ubuntu only, other options are to be described later.

 Below is a list of packages that need to be installed before building YDB.
 'How to Build' section contains step by step instructions to obtain these packages.

  - cmake 3.22+
  - clang-14